Platelet-rich plasma (PRP) therapy

 Is PRP treatment safe?

-Yes.
-PRP uses fractions of the patient’s own blood and reintroduces them to the body with no additives other than an anti-coagulant.
+Yes, PRP treatment is generally considered to be safe, as PRP uses fractions of the patient’s own blood and reintroduces them to the body with no additives other than an anti-coagulant.
 PRP simply removes the parts of the blood that aren’t effective in the treatment process and concentrates the beneficial parts.